 Greg Hywood, Fairfax CEO, August 10, 2011

 “Les Kennedy’s journalistic legacy is right up there with some of the great names of Sydney crime reporting who worked in bygone eras.
 He was up there with the best and will be sorely missed.”

 John Hartigan, News Ltd CEO, August 10, 2011

 THE STORY OF THE KENNEDY AWARDS

 On Friday, August 10, 2012, NSW’s finest journalists gathered to celebrate the memories of six industry legends and their legacies.

 Les Kennedy, Cliff Neville, Sean Flannery, Paul Lockyer, Peter Ruehl and Gary Ticehurst were all masters of their craft – dedicated, passionate professionals who entertained, enlightened, and informed millions of Australians over the past five decades.

-The idea for these awards was hatched in a pub when Les’ good mates and fellow veteran crime reporters Steve Barrett and Adam Walters hooked-up with his former editors, friends and family in February 2012.
+The idea for these awards was hatched in a pub when Les’ close friends and fellow veteran crime reporters Steve Barrett and Adam Walters combined with his former editors, friends and family in February 2012.
 They had a plan to preserve Les Kennedy’s memory in something far more profound than the beer-soaked sentiment of bar banter.